logandauria/BodilyExile/README.md

 **Beat Vector** - The values that will be set once a beat occurs
 **Rest Vector** - The default values that the graph goes back to when there are no beats occuring
 **Random Range** - Will activate functionality for the XYZ values to be randomly selected between a range of the beat vector and rest vector

+For the orb, there are 2 VFX graphs used so you can change all of the above values for both.
+They don't have to be the same and will probably look cooler with different values

 ### Creating new point caches from meshes